 The College notifies all parties when an appeal is filed and provides all parties a copy of the appeal and a chance to submit a written statement supporting or challenging the outcome.
 Parties must submit written statements supporting or challenging the outcome to the President of the College by 5:00 p.m. eastern standard time via email or mail, within five (5) business days of receiving a copy of an appeal.

-The president shall conduct a review of the record, including the appeal(s) received, any written statements supporting or challenging the outcome, the investigation report, the decisionmaker’s written determination of responsibility, and any accompanying evidence prior to issuing a written decision to the complainant and respondent that describes the result of the appeal and the rationale for the result.
+Within ten (10) days of receiving an appeal, the President shall conduct a review of the record, including the appeal(s) received, any written statements supporting or challenging the outcome, the investigation report, the written determination of responsibility, and any accompanying evidence prior to issuing a written decision to the complainant and respondent that describes the result of the appeal and the rationale for the result.
+If the appeal does not provide information that meets the grounds for appeal, the President will deny the appeal.

 The president’s written decision is final.